spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 * The structure of a noun phrase is changed by changing a _framförställt attribut_ (‘preceding attribute’) to an _efterställt attribut_ (‘succeeding attribute’) in the form of a relative clause

      - **min plats** -> **platsen där jag bor**

+* The structure of a clause is changed in a way which involves adding an extra level of subordination, for instance, as in the following example, by adding a finite verb (which is tagged with S-Clause) before a clause which is changed from a main clause to a subordinate clause (and thus tagged with S-Type, cf. the same example in the S-Type section).

+     - Konsekvenserna man skulle få ifall undervisning i svenska blev frivillig så skulle mer än hälften av finska befolkningen avskaffa svenskan som modersmålsundervisning och istället fokusera på finska då dem sällan använder svenskan -> Konsekvenserna man skulle få ifall undervisning i svenska blev frivilligt **är** att då skulle mer än hälften av den finska befolkningen välja bort svenskan som modersmålsundervisning och istället fokusera på finska då de sällan använder svenskan

 **Note**: When a clause is changed by 1) adding an expletive _det_ as a subject and 2) changing a subject to an _egentligt subjekt_ (‘object-positioned subject’), two tags are needed to mark the corrections: